Management of Pregnancy with ABO Incompatibility

 Editor: David Chelmow, MD

 ABO incompatibility is the most common maternal-fetal blood group incompatibility and the most common cause of hemolytic disease of the newborn (HDN).
 ABO incompatibility is more often seen in newborns who have type A blood because of the higher frequency of type A compared to type B in most populations.
+It occurs more commonly in individuals of African or Latin American ethnicity.
 ABO incompatibility in the newborn generally presents as neonatal jaundice due to a Coombs positive hemolytic anemia and occurs in 0.5-1% of newborns.
 In contrast to the severe intrauterine or neonatal hemolytic anemia associated with Rh sensitization, clinically important neonatal anemia due to ABO incompatibility occurs infrequently.
 The major clinical issue with HDN due to ABO incompatibility is jaundice.